-The Health Care for All Task Group is dedicated to the Catholic Social Teaching principle that access to quality health care is the right of everyone without exception.
+The Health Care for All Task Group is dedicated to the principle that access to health care is the right of everyone without exception.
 We are committed to healthcare policy, public action and advocacy for policies that promote equitable access to quality health care for all.
-The group collaborates with organizations to influence political policy change.
+The group collaborates with other organizations to influence political policy change.

 Catholic social teaching insists that health care is a basic right flowing from the sanctity of human life and dignity of the human person.
 In the words of Pope Francis, “Health is not a consumer good but a universal right, so access to health services cannot be a privilege.
 Basic Health Care is denied – denied! to too many people.”
 (5.9.2016)